-In line with guidance from the State of California and the Los Angeles Department of Public Health, Mirman School will begin its 2020-2021 school year virtually on September 2.
-In accordance with guidance from the LADPH, we were able to begin bringing back our Kindergarten and First Grade classes in a hybrid cohort model beginning in late October and early November.
-Per recent guidance from the LADPH, we are planning to continue remotely for the rest of our grade levels at this time, although we are paying close attention to current and future changes in transmission rates.
+In line with guidance from the State of California and the Los Angeles Department of Public Health, Mirman School began its 2020-2021 school year virtually on September 2.
+In accordance with guidance from the LADPH, we currently have Kindergarten, First, and Second Grade classes operating in a hybrid cohort model and plan to expand this through Sixth Grade following all LADPH and CA Department of Health Guidelines.
+Seventh and Eighth grade will continue remotely at this time, although we are paying close attention to current and future changes in transmission rates.

 Since the start of the pandemic, work has been underway throughout the spring and summer to ready our campus for our eventual safe return.
 This work touches on all aspects of life on campus — from consulting with medical professionals on health and hygiene protocols to rearranging physical classroom spaces to accommodate a safe, socially distant (yet physically present) experience for students.

 Please note that as conditions change and new information emerges, so, too, may our plans shift.
 We are committed to providing our community with prompt and transparent communication during this time.
 At present, we've assembled the following information for you to peruse and will continue to keep this page updated.

 Thank you for your patience and partnership as we navigate these uncharted waters.
 In the meantime, please know you are welcome to contact our Health Coordinator, Jowana Nasrallah, with any questions or concerns.